 If you are looking for the best arm exercises for older women, you’ve come to the right place!
 In this post you will learn about arm exercises for older women.

-Like I talked about in the post Losing postmenopausal belly fat, older women have an unfavorable hormonal profile for building and maintaining strength and muscle mass.
+Like I talked about in the post Losing postmenopausal belly fat, older women can have an unfavorable hormonal profile for building and maintaining strength and muscle mass.

-Since many women, especially in the past, have avoided any kind of heavy strength training for their upper body in the fear of becoming bulky, they already have little muscle mass to lose from as they age.
+Since many women, especially in the past, have avoided any kind of heavy strength training for their upper body in the fear of becoming bulky, they already have little muscle mass to lose as they age.

 While the muscle mass of your arms is nowhere near as important as the muscle mass and strength of your legs, back, and abdominals, it still has an important function in operating your arms and hands.